gilnam74/vex-sneppet/VEX-for-artists.md

 All exercises from this chapter you can find in [VEX snippets hip file](../blob/master/src/hips/VEX_snippets.hipnc)

 # VEX orientation
-The goal here is to start with the very simple and basic tasks keeping the amount of code minimal and gradually, step by step increase complexity of exercises.
+The goal here is to start with the very simple and basic tasks keeping the amount of code minimal and gradually, step by step increase the complexity of exercises.
 If you will really understand the basics it would be easy to develop extra functionality for the staring code.

 ## Attribute Wrangle
 Imagine **Attribute Wrangle** as a [loop](Programming-basics#loops) node, for example Attribute Wrangle run over Points: